macchiato-dev/ristretto/tabs-new.md

     const {TabGroup} = customElements.get('tab-list')
     this.tabGroup = new TabGroup()
     this.topTabList = this.createTabs(10)
+    this.topTabBlankArea = document.createElement('div')
+    this.topTabBlankArea.classList.add('drop')
     this.topTabList.appendDropArea = this.topTabBlankArea
     this.topTabList.tabGroup = this.tabGroup
-    this.topTabBlankArea = document.createElement('div')
-    this.topTabBlankArea.classList.add('drop')
     this.topAreaHeader = document.createElement('div')
     this.topAreaHeader.classList.add('header')
     this.topAreaHeader.append(this.topTabList, this.topTabBlankArea)
     this.topArea = document.createElement('top-area')
     this.topArea.append(this.topAreaHeader)
-    this.bottomTabList = this.createTabs(10)
+    this.bottomTabList = this.createTabs(1)
-    this.topTabList.appendDropArea = this.bottomTabBlankArea
-    this.bottomTabList.tabGroup = this.tabGroup
     this.bottomTabBlankArea = document.createElement('div')
     this.bottomTabBlankArea.classList.add('drop')
+    this.bottomTabList.appendDropArea = this.bottomTabBlankArea
+    this.bottomTabList.tabGroup = this.tabGroup
     this.bottomAreaHeader = document.createElement('div')
     this.bottomAreaHeader.classList.add('header')
     this.bottomAreaHeader.append(this.bottomTabList, this.bottomTabBlankArea)